-Rationale behind classification of hotels based on structure
+Rationale behind classification of hotels based on structure.

-Hotels have been classified based on size, target market (business, resorts, and casino), levels of service, geographical location, affiliation and ownership.
+Hotels have been classified based on size, target market (business, resorts, and casino), levels of service, Geographical location, affiliation and ownership.

 Hotels do undertake various activities of which few are quiet risky and few are not.
 The question arises is which of the risks hotel should consider?
 Which it should attempt to manage?
 How should hotel determine how much is optimal level?
 This body of argument poses further question about whether certain type of hotels appreciate, analyze, and respond to risk differently than the other types?
 The research inquiry on the types of hotels has to go beyond the traditional ways of classification or categorization.
-The risk aspects need to be considered beyond the traditional lenses.
-The dimensions of structure have to be considered which amalgamate knowledge about risk and the sharing and practicing of this knowledge in identification and analysis.
-The classification is based on the approach that considers risk as a social construction (Tansey, 2004).
+The risk aspects needs to be considered beyond the traditional lenses.
+The dimensions of structure have to be considered which amalgamates knowledge about risk and the sharing and practicing of this knowledge in identification and analysis.
+The classification is based on the approach that considers risk is a social construction (Tansey, 2004).
 Hence research aims to classify hotels based on organizational structure to study risk related aspects.

-Strategic risks
+Strategic risks:

-The planned acts of hotelkeeping in mind the dynamics of business environment, competition and customers, is known as Strategy.
-It is this proposition offered by an hotel, which it affirms by expressing: "Here is how we will create unique value" (Waterman, Peters, and Phillops, 1980).
+The planned acts of hotel keeping in mind the dynamics of business environment, competition and customers, is known as Strategy.
+It is this proposition offered by an hotel, which it affirms by expressing: "Here is how we will create unique value."
+(Waterman, Peters, and Phillops, 1980).
 Strategic risks are those risks which affect these aspects of firm.
 They arise while achieving business objectives and goals.
 As per Hambrick and Fredrickson, (2005) the strategy has five elements namely, "arenas, vehicles, differentiators, staging, economic logic".
-The risks associated with these all elements needs to be considered in strategic risk category.Firm's main strategic objective is identification and managing risks.
-(Ghoshal, 1987; McCarthy and Flynn, 2004), Strategic risk is becoming more and more important in firm management (Cooper and Faseruk, 2011), Strategic risk are considered important by hotels and hence the disclosure frequency is high (Waikar, Desai, &Borde, 2015a; 2015b).
+The risks associated with these all elements needs to be considered in strategic risk category.
+Firm's main strategic objective is identification and managing risks.
+(Ghoshal, 1987; McCarthy and Flynn, 2004), Strategic risk is becoming more and more important in firm management (Cooper and Faseruk, 2011), Strategic risk are considered important by hotels and hence the disclosure frequency is high (Waikar, Desai, & Borde, 2015a; 2015b).

-Olsen, Tse, & West, (1992) pointed out infancy in strategic risk area and suggested for the scope for research enquiry.Implementation of strategy is equally important in a firms risk response (Schiller and Pr Al-Qu The fe
+Olsen, Tse, & West, (1992) pointed out infancy in strategic risk area and suggested for the scope for research enquiry.
+Implementation of strategy is equally important in a firms risk response (Schiller and Prpich, 2013).
+Few hotel related risks have potential and can trigger disaster.
+(Sawalha, Jraisat, & Al-Qudah, 2013).